awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 ## About policies for a Systems Manager instance profile<a name="instance-profile-policies-overview"></a>

-This section describes the policies you can add to your EC2 instance profile for Systems Manager\.
+This section describes the policies you can add to your EC2 instance profile for AWS Systems Manager\.
 To provide permissions for communication between instances and the Systems Manager API, we recommend creating custom policies that reflect your system needs and security requirements\.
 However, as a starting point, you can use one or more of the following policies to grant permission for Systems Manager to interact with your instances\.
-The first policy, **AmazonSSMManagedInstanceCore**, allows an instance to use AWS Systems Manager service core functionality\.
+The first policy, `AmazonSSMManagedInstanceCore`, allows an instance to use Systems Manager service core functionality\.
 Depending on your operations plan, you might need permissions represented in one or more of the other three policies\.

-**Policy: AmazonSSMManagedInstanceCore**
+**Policy: `AmazonSSMManagedInstanceCore`**
 Required permissions\.
 This AWS managed policy allows an instance to use Systems Manager service core functionality\.

 **Policy: A custom policy for S3 bucket access**
 Required permissions in either of the following cases:
-+ **Case 1**: You're using a VPC endpoint to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink\.
++ **Case 1** – You're using a virtual private cloud \(VPC\) endpoint to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink\.

   SSM Agent is Amazon software that is installed on your instances and performs Systems Manager tasks\.
 This agent requires access to specific Amazon\-owned Amazon Simple Storage Service \(Amazon S3\) buckets\.
 These buckets are publicly accessible\.

-  In a private VPC endpoint environment, however, explicitly provide access to these buckets:
+  In a private VPC endpoint environment, however, explicitly provide access to the following buckets\.

   ```
   arn:aws:s3:::patch-baseline-snapshot-region/*
   arn:aws:s3:::aws-ssm-region/*
   ```

-  For more information, see [Step 6: \(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md), [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md), and [AWS PrivateLink and VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html) in the *Amazon VPC User Guide*\.
+  For more information, see [Step 6: \(Optional\) Create a VPC endpoint](setup-create-vpc.md), [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md), and [AWS PrivateLink and VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html) in the *Amazon VPC User Guide*\.
-+ **Case 2**: You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations\.
++ **Case 2** – You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations\.

   Your Amazon EC2 instance profile for Systems Manager must grant access to an Amazon S3 bucket that you own for tasks like the following:
   + To access scripts to use in commands you run that you store in the S3 bucket\.
   + To store the full output of Run Command commands or Session Manager sessions\.
   + To access custom patch lists for use when patching your instances\.
-Saving output log data in an S3 bucket is optional, but we recommend setting it up at the beginning of your Systems Manager configuration process if you have decided to do so\.
+Saving output log data in an S3 bucket is optional\.
+However, we recommend setting it up at the beginning of your Systems Manager configuration process if you have decided to do so\.
 For more information, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

-**Policy: AmazonSSMDirectoryServiceAccess**
+**Policy: `AmazonSSMDirectoryServiceAccess`**
 Required only if you plan to join Amazon EC2 instances for Windows Server to a Microsoft AD directory\.
 This AWS managed policy allows SSM Agent to access AWS Directory Service on your behalf for requests to join the domain by the managed instance\.
 For more information, see [Seamlessly join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html) in the *AWS Directory Service Administration Guide*\.

-**Policy: CloudWatchAgentServerPolicy**
+**Policy: `CloudWatchAgentServerPolicy`**
 Required only if you plan to install and run the CloudWatch agent on your instances to read metric and log data on an instance and write it to Amazon CloudWatch\.
 These help you monitor, analyze, and quickly respond to issues or changes to your AWS resources\.
-Your instance profile needs this policy only if you will use features such as Amazon EventBridge or CloudWatch Logs\. \(You can also create a more restrictive policy that, for example, limits writing access to a specific CloudWatch Logs log stream\.\)
+Your instance profile needs this policy only if you will use features such as Amazon EventBridge or Amazon CloudWatch Logs\. \(You can also create a more restrictive policy that, for example, limits writing access to a specific CloudWatch Logs log stream\.\)
-Using EventBridge and CloudWatch Logs features is optional, but we recommend setting them up at the beginning of your Systems Manager configuration process if you have decided to use them\.
+Using EventBridge and CloudWatch Logs features is optional\.
+However, we recommend setting them up at the beginning of your Systems Manager configuration process if you have decided to use them\.
 For more information, see the *[Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)* and the *[Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)*\.
-To create an instance profile with permissions for additional Systems Manager services, see the following resources\.
+To create an instance profile with permissions for additional Systems Manager services, see the following resources:
 + [Restricting access to Systems Manager parameters using IAM policies](sysman-paramstore-access.md)
 + [Setting up Automation](automation-setup.md)
 + [Verify or create an IAM role with Session Manager permissions](session-manager-getting-started-instance-profile.md)